google-deepmind/mujoco/doc/XMLreference.rst

    |br| Setting this attribute without specifying :at:`limited` is an error, unless :at:`autolimits` is set in
    :ref:`compiler <compiler>`.

-.. _body-joint-actuatorforcerange:
+.. _body-joint-actuatorfrcrange:

-:at:`actuatorforcerange`: :at-val:`real(2), "0 0"`
+:at:`actuatorfrcrange`: :at-val:`real(2), "0 0"`
    Range for clamping total actuator forces acting on this joint.
 See :ref:`CForceRange` for details.
-It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| The compiler expects the first value to be smaller than the second value. |br| Setting this attribute without specifying :at:`actuatorforcelimited` is an error, unless :at:`compiler-autolimits` is set.
+It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| The compiler expects the first value to be smaller than the second value. |br| Setting this attribute without specifying :at:`actuatorfrclimited` is an error, unless :at:`compiler-autolimits` is set.

 .. _body-joint-margin: